Da Capo (video game): Gameplay

 Da Capos gameplay requires little interaction from the player, as it is a classic visual novel: most of the duration of the game is spent simply reading the text that appears on the screen which represents either dialogue between the various characters or the inner thoughts of the protagonist.
-Every so often, the player will come to a point where he or she is given the chance to choose from multiple options.
+Every so often, the player will come to a point where he or she is given the chance to choose from multiple locations to spend time at.
 The time between these points is variable and can occur anywhere from a minute to much longer.
 Gameplay pauses at these points and depending on which choice the player makes, the plot will progress in a specific direction.
 There are seven main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 To view all seven plot lines, the player will have to replay the game multiple times and make different decisions to progress the plot in an alternate direction.
 Throughout gameplay, the player enables the viewing of sex scenes depicting the protagonist, Jun'ichi, and one of the seven heroines having sex.

+Plot

-PlotDa Capo centers around Jun'ichi Asakura, who lives with his adopted sister Nemu on Hatsune, a fictional crescent-shaped island where cherry blossoms bloom all year long, where they attend Kazami Academy (風見学園, Kazami Gakuen) high school.
+Da Capo centers around Jun'ichi Asakura, who lives with his adopted sister Nemu on Hatsune, a fictional crescent-shaped island where cherry blossoms bloom all year long, where they attend Kazami Academy (風見学園, Kazami Gakuen) high school.
 On this island, people have mysterious powers and attributes, sourced by the unwilting magical cherry tree.
 Jun'ichi can see other people's dreams.
 One of his friends, Kotori Shirakawa, is an idol at the school who can "read minds".
 One day, to Jun'ichi's surprise, his cousin Sakura Yoshino comes back from America all of a sudden, who looks exactly the same girl that moved away six years ago, and has not aged one bit.
 She returned to remind Jun'ichi of their childhood promise.